 - Purchase Glossy Print Copies of the "EB-5 is Working" Advocacy Brochure

 Representing the EB-5 Regional Center Industry

-IIUSA’s operations cover advocacy, industry development, and education – sometimes across national borders.
+IIUSA’s operations cover advocacy, education, industry development, and research on an international scale.
 The Program has grown exponentially since 2008, thanks in most part to the strong “post-recession demand” for “at risk” capital in the U.S. and the supply of unprecedented wealth that now exists overseas.
 This new macroeconomic reality is the environment for which this innovative regional economic development policy was designed.
 Program utilization is at an all time high with investor petitions more than doubling between FY 2011 and FY2012, setting a record for 2013, and on pace to beat that record by over 40% in 2014.
-EB-5 investments in FY2012 alone contributed over $3.39 billion to U.S. gross domestic product, supported over 42,000 American jobs, and generated over $712 federal/state/local tax revenue - all at no cost to the US. taxpayer.
-The current record-breaking investor demand ensure an even greater contribution reported in 2013-2014, which will be published once currently pending studies are completed.
+EB-5 investments in FY2013 alone contributed over $3.58 billion to U.S. gross domestic product, supported over 41,200 American jobs, and generated over $805 million federal/state/local tax revenue - all at no cost to the US. taxpayer.
+The current record-breaking investor demand ensure an even greater contribution reported in 2014, which will be published once currently pending studies are completed.

 The interconnected world we live in today demands public policy that takes advantage of the fact that economic opportunity, capital, and people are crossing national borders at a record-setting, and seemingly ever-increasing, rates.
 “Immigrant investor programs” exist all around the world, all competing for the same economic benefit of attracting entrepreneurial investors to their shores and each with a unique purpose once the capital is attracted.
 The U.S. designed the EB-5 Regional Center Program is designed to allocate that capital to regional economic development and U.S. job creation, and it is now delivering on its promise in a major way.